lucylow/udacity_student_engagement/README.md

 * Matplotlib

 #### Getting Started
-The full analysis is in the notebook "student_engagement.ipynb".
+The full analysis is in the notebook [student_engagement.ipynb](https://github.com/lucylow/udacity_student_engagement/blob/master/student_engagement.ipynb
+).

 #### Acknowledgements
 This dataset was homework from [Udacity's Intro to Data Analysis](https://www.udacity.com/course/intro-to-data-analysis--ud170) course on the data analysis process and using pure python with few additional libraries.